-Boom, this one is a real crowd pleaser among my two legged reflections of my maternal success bouncing around every corner.
-Even though it is awesome colored spaghetti the real reason Rainbow Spaghetti is a hit around my house is because it makes boring food new again for my dear picky eaters.
+Boom, rainbow spaghetti is a real crowd pleaser among my two legged reflections of my maternal success bouncing around every corner.
+Even though it is awesome colored spaghetti the real reason rainbow spaghetti is a hit around my house is because, it makes boring food new again for my dear picky eaters.

-First, cook your noodles to al dente.
+First, cook your noodles al dente.
 Reserve a bowl of the water before straining and set aside noodles aside.

 Third, place two table spoons of the hot water with your drained pasta and 15-20 drops of food coloring in each bag.
-(I added the water and food coloring before the noodles.)

-Next, seal your bag and mix it up until the noodles turn the color you like.
+Forth, seal your bag and mix it up until the noodles turn the color you like.

-As you can see by the purple, it resembles earthworms, so if you are not starting with a purple food coloring (I mixed blue and red) I would wave it off SMH!
+As you can see by the purple, it resembles earthworms, so if you are not starting with a purple food coloring (I mixed blue and red) I would wave it off next time.

 Also noteworthy, I cook my pasta with olive oil.
 I used about a tablespoon while cooking my two bags of spaghetti and it did not seem to affect the food coloring.

 You can serve them when your kids have friends over as a special treat, as an every day pick me up or for special occasion (like new vegetables or meat).

 Don’t be shy!
 If you try this, please, share your photos!